CrowdDotDev/crowd.dev/services/cronjobs/archived_repositories/README.md

 The Dockerfile doesn't contain a `CMD` instruction, so you need to specify the command to run when starting the container.

-To build the Docker image, run:
+To build the Docker image, tagged both with a local name and one for the OCI registry, run:

 ```bash
 export DATE_TAG=$(date +%s).$(git rev-parse --short HEAD) && \